Beer in Palestine: History

 As a result, sales plunged and revenue fell by over 90% by 2002, and Khoury had to lay off all 12 of his employees.
 As a stopgap measure to keep the brewery in business, Taybeh sold olive oil produced by a local church in Taybeh village to a company in Belgium.
-Taybeh was dealt a further blow in 2007 when Islamist political party and militant group Hamas took control of the Gaza Strip and ended the sale of alcohol there, but has recovered and expanded again internationally since then.
+Taybeh was dealt a further blow in 2007 when Islamist political party and militant group Hamas took control of the Gaza Strip and ended the sale of alcohol there.

-Taybeh's first local Palestinian competition came in 2015 with the establishment of the Birzeit Brewery in the town of Birzeit near Ramallah.
+Taybeh's first local Palestinian competition came in 2015 with the establishment, also by Palestinian Christians, of the Birzeit Brewery in the town of Birzeit near Ramallah.
 Although established in 2013, Birzeit Brewery only began sales of its signature "Shepherds Beer" in July 2015, due to the challenges associated with operating in the Israeli-occupied State of Palestine.

 In 2016, a third microbrewery called Wise Men Choice, based in the Christian town of Beit Sahour, east of Bethlehem, entered the local market.